liferay/alloy-ui/README.md

 ## Build

-To develop and build AlloyUI you need [yogi-alloy](https://github.com/liferay/yogi-alloy), check [how to](https://github.com/liferay/yogi-alloy#1-alloyui).
+To develop and build AlloyUI you need [Yogi Alloy](https://github.com/liferay/yogi-alloy), check [how to](https://github.com/liferay/yogi-alloy#alloyui).

 ## Team